 Sex discrimination, misconduct, and assault are nothing new in America.
 These abuses have played out throughout history.
 In the United States, we have seen cycles of exposure to the reality of this behavior and this most recent wave of stories is just the latest version.

-Kristin Haffert of Mine The Gap was inducted into the National Association of Women Business Owners Hall of Fame at the annual conference in Minneapolis, Minnesota last month.
+Mine The Gap inducted into the National Association of Women Business Owners Hall of Fame at the annual conference in Minneapolis, Minnesota last month.